vedantthete/NuvioStreamsAddon/README.md

 *   Nuvio Streams is an addon that scrapes content from third-party websites.
 The availability, legality, and quality of the content are the responsibility of these external sites.
 *   Ensure you are complying with the terms of service of any websites being accessed and any applicable local laws.
 *   This addon is provided for educational and personal use.
 The developers are not responsible for any misuse.

+## License

+Nuvio Streams is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 tapframe and contributors